 1. Admission: Submit all required materials for admission.

-2. Satisfy any conditions attached to your admission: You must fulfill any requirements that made your acceptance into the MA program probationary or conditional—including reporting your GRE scores—and do so in the time stipulated by the conditions.
+2. Satisfy any conditions attached to your admission: You must fulfill any requirements that made your acceptance into the MA or MFA program probationary or conditional—including reporting your GRE scores—and do so in the time stipulated by the conditions.
 Any credit hours taken beyond those allowed under the restrictions of conditional or probationary admission will not be counted toward the degree.

 3. Methods of Research and Bibliography: During your first long term, as it is available, complete ENGL 5330, Graduate Research: Methods and Theories, with a grade of A or B.